Eburneana scharffi

-Eburneana scharffi is a species of jumping spider in the genus Eburneana that mimics ants.
-Found in Tanzania, the spider was first described in 2001.
-It is a large spider, particularly the male, with a carapace that is between 3.9 and 4.6 mm long, and shares features to both species in its own genus and those in the family Pelleninae.
-The female has a distinctive pattern on its abdomen formed by white hairs.
-It is the type species of the genus.
+Eburneana scharffi is the type species for the genus Eburneana.
+Found in Tanzania, it is a species of jumping spider that mimics ants.
+It is a large spider, particularly the male, with a body length that is between 7.8 and 8.5 mm long, and shares features to both species in its own genus and those in the family Pelleninae.
+Its jaws, or chelicerae, extend away from its face, with two teeth visible to the front and another behind, and are more robust than its relatives.
+It can be distinguished from the related Eburneana wandae by the way that the male's tibia on its front leg is swollen.
+The male also has a distinctive constriction between its head and thorax and the female has a distinctive pattern of patches on its abdomen formed by white hairs.
+The spider was first described in 2001.

-Taxonomy
+Taxonomy and etymology

-Eburneana scharffi is a species of jumping spider that was first named by Wanda Wesołowska and Tamás Szűts in 2001.
+Eburneana scharffi is a species of jumping spider, a member of the family Salticidae, that was first described by the arachnologists Wanda Wesołowska and Tamás Szűts in 2001.
 It is the type species of the genus Eburneana, one of many of spiders that mimic ants.
 The genus is named for Litus Eburneum, the Latin name for Ivory Coast, the place where one of the members of the genus, Eburneana magna was first found.
 The species is named in honour of Nikolaj Scharff, the curator of Arachnida at the Zoological Museum at the University in Copenhagen.
 It is one of over 500 species identified by Wesołowska.
 In 2015, the genus was added to the subclade Saltafresia in the clade Salticoida based on the analysis of 8 genes.
 In 2017, it was added to the supergroup Hylloida by Jerzy Prószyński based on a description of this species.

 Description

-A large ant-like spider, Eburneana scharffi has a flat and slender body.
-The male is larger, with a dark brown carapace that looks extended and measures between 4.4 and 4.6 mm long and between 2.5 and 2.6 mm wide.
-The smaller female has a slightly smaller carapace that is 3.9 mm long and between 1.8 mm.
-The abdomen is also elongated and measures between 3.7 and 2.9 mm in length and between 1.8 and 2.0 mm in width.
-The female has a series of light patches on its abdomen made from short white hairs that form a distinguishing pattern.
-The carapace is covered with grey hairs.